Kimjunkuk/CyberSecurity/[SamsungGalaxy][DebugScreen][*#0011#].md

 what knowlege do i need about this?<br><br>
 ## RSRP:-80 RSRQ:-12 SNR:-0.6<br>
 RSRP and RSRQ are key measures of signal level and quality for modern LTE networks.<br>
+In cellular networks, when a mobile moves from cell to cell and performs cell selection/reselection and handover, it has to measure the signal strength/quality of the neighbor cells.<br>
 ## PCC MIMO Configured: 4<br>
 ## Tx Pwr: -3 dBm<br>
 ## UpperLayer_Ind_R15: Support<br>